-The Compensation Committee has also adopted a design reference peer group to help structure our executive compensation program.
-The companies in the design reference peer group consistently provide the greatest challenges for Akamai in competing for talent.
-The Compensation Committee used data derived from the design reference peer group to develop our incentive plan design, pay mix, long-term incentive vehicles and other practices.
+In addition to the benchmarking peer group, the Compensation Committee approved a supplemental design reference peer group to provide it with further information on competitive market practices.
+The companies in the design reference peer group consistently provide the greatest challenges for Akamai in competing for talent even though they are considerably larger than us so would not be appropriate for the benchmarking peer group at this time.
+The Compensation Committee used data derived from the design reference peer group to inform our incentive plan design, pay mix, long-term incentive vehicles and other practices.
 The Compensation Committee believes that understanding design reference peer group data helps us to successfully attract and retain experienced and talented individuals who are critical to our long-term success.

-Our design reference peer group consisted of the following companies:
+Our 2016 design reference peer group consisted of the following companies: